25 Surprising Facts About Warren Buffett

 From using a Nokia flip phone to pledging 85 percent of his Berkshire Hathaway stocks to various charitable foundations, check out these 20 Warren Buffett facts that might surprise you.

 1. He bought his first stock when he was 11 years old.

 While most 11-year-old boys were playing baseball and reading comic books, Buffett bought stocks.
 In the spring of 1942, at 11 years old, Buffett purchased six shares of Cities Service Preferred (now known as CITGO) for $38 a piece.

 2. He made $53,000 by the age of 16.

 Even since he was young, Buffett’s been not only tactful, but also an extremely hard worker.

-When his family moved to Omaha, Neb., Buffett delivered The Washington Post every morning and brought in about $175 a month (that’s more than most teachers made during that time).
+When Buffett's father became a congresmman, his family moved from Omaha, Neb. to Washington D.C.
+Buffett delivered The Washington Post every morning and brought in about $175 a month (that’s more than most teachers made during that time).

 He also pursued a few side gigs such as selling used golf balls and collector stamps and buffing cars.
 By the time he turned 16, he had amassed the equivalent of $53,000.

 3. He was rejected by Harvard Business School.